This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Bristles feel slightly firm for a minority of toddlers, especially those with sensitive gums
+• Bristles may feel too firm for extremely sensitive gums

 Check Latest Price